mlisek96/OddajRzeczy/README.md

 ## ☎️ Contact

-In case of any comments or advice please contact with my by Issues :)
+In case of any comments or advice please contact with me by Issues :)

 [//]: # (## Available Scripts)